dsolstad/walkthrough-try2hack.nl/level13.md

 There we have the first part.
 Now what's in .password.part3.gif?

-We pipe the result to the tool "string" to filter out the noise.
+We pipe the result to the tool "strings" to filter out the noise.

 ```bash
 root@kali:~# cat /media/level13/home/lamer/.password_part3.gif | strings